5afe/safe-helm-charts/charts/safe-stack/README.md

 [Safe](https://safe.global/) is the leading Web3 Smart-Account infrastructure.

+> [!WARNING]
+> **Disclaimer:** This repository is currently a work in progress.
+While contributions and feedback are welcome, please note that the code and features may change frequently, and some functionalities may not be fully implemented or tested.
+Use this project at your own risk.

 ## Introduction

 This chart bootstraps a [safe](https://github.com/safe-global/safe-infrastructure) infrastructure deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.